Written by Lucie Hrachoninova and Simon Mitro

-During the whole Christmas day people prepare for the evening, they cook dinner and decorate the Christmas tree.
+During the whole day on Christmas Eve people prepare for the evening, they cook dinner and decorate the Christmas tree.
 Families watch fairy tales on television together and eat Cukrovi (Christmas Cookies) or Vanocka (sweet braided bread).

 On Christmas Eve there is a traditional big dinner, consisting of a fish soup made of carp, fried carp or pork cutlet with potato salad.
 A fish scale is placed under every plate to bring money to the household.
 These fish scales are usually later carried in wallets for personal wealth.
 The dinner is the main meal of the day, as opposed to ordinary days.
 Some people believe if they fast the whole day, they will see a golden pig in the evening as a sign of a good luck.
 One rather morbid superstition says that no one should leave the table before everybody is finished eating, or they will bring misfortune and death to the family.
 Many families also have an extra place setting for an unexpected guest and everybody should finish their meal completely and leave nothing on the plate.

-Christmas holidays and celebrations last from the 24th to 26th December and are national holidays.
-The days after Christmas Day are called First and Second Christmas Holidays or Bozi hod vanocni (Christmas Feast) and Svaty Stepan (Saint Stephen’s Day).
-On these days people relax and visit other relatives and extended family exchange presents.
+Christmas’s holidays and celebrations last from the 24th to 26th of December and are national holidays.
+The days after Christmas Eve are called First and Second Christmas Holidays or Bozi hod vanocni (Christmas Feast) and Svaty Stepan (Saint Stephen’s Day).
+On these days people relax and visit other relatives and extended family and exchange presents.
 Children like Christmas mostly because of the presents they receive, but people should realize this holiday isn’t about the presents or the stress of buying them, it’s about families getting together.